 The Pros And Cons Of Homeschooling From The Perspective Of A Homeschool Mom

-Homeschooling is an awesome opportunity for families.
-I know there are many benefits to schooling at home, but I have never had to really define them before.
+I think homeschooling is an awesome opportunity for families.
+I know there are many benefits and some disadvantages to schooling at home, but I‘ve never had to really define them before.

 That is until last week.

-Last week I was asked what I thought the benefits or disadvantages to homeschooling are?
+Last week I was asked what I thought the pros and cons are to homeschooling?

 There were the cliché negative views of homeschooling and yes, some of the benefits they listed are true, but they were very basic.
 They came across as coming from an outside perspective.

-It seemed as if the people who had put the article together were not homeschoolers or in the schooling trenches at all and it sounded like there was a negative overtone.
+It seemed as if the people who had put the article together were not homeschoolers or in the schooling trenches at all...it also sounded like there was a negative overtone towards homeschooling.

 I’ll be the first to admit that it can be hard and there are days that I consider sending my children away to boarding school…please tell me I’m not the only one…but those are only brief moments and I would miss my kiddos way too much.